GuzhiRegem/OpenGL/README.md

 # OpenGL
-repository working with OpenGL3, GLWF and glut
+repository working with OpenGL3, GLWF and glut in c